rrra/www/content/post/2025/skywarn-training-is-only-available-online.md

-New SKYWARN&reg; Storm Spotters---and current spotters who need to update their information---**who are 16 years of age or older and in the NWS Grand Forks forecast area** should visit the [NWS Grand Forks Spotter Registration page][regpage] to enter register as a spotter or update their information.
+New SKYWARN&reg; Storm Spotters---and current spotters who need to update their information---**who are 16 years of age or older and in the NWS Grand Forks forecast area** should visit the [NWS Grand Forks Spotter Registration page][regpage] to register as a spotter or update their information.

 [regpage]: https://www.weather.gov/fgf/registration